EvanKepner/mutatest/CONTRIBUTING.rst

 Contributing
 ============

-Up top, thanks for considering a contribution! ``mutatest`` is in active development and new features that align to the vision are welcome.
+Up top, thanks for considering a contribution!
+New features that align to the vision are welcome.
 You can either open an issue to discuss the idea first, or if you have working code, submit a pull-request.